-Concentrating on the wealth of beautiful gardens around Lakes Como and Maggiore in Italy, and Switzerland to the north, this tour gives a balance between interesting botanic gardens and those of classic Renaissance and later Italian style.
-Sheltered by high Alps to the north, the sharply varied seasonal temperatures and the humidity of the lakes provide excellent growing conditions.
-The exuberant spring flowers are set against breathtaking scenery including many varieties of azalea, wisteria, cornus and magnolia – a spectacular yellow variety is particularly eye-catching.
+Concentrating on the wealth of beautiful gardens around Lakes Como and Maggiore, the tour gives a balance between interesting botanic gardens and those of classic Renaissance and later Italian style.
+The exuberant spring flowers are set against breath-taking scenery with many varieties of azalea, wisteria, cornus and magnolia – a spectacular yellow variety is particularly eye-catching.
 At the northern end of Lake Maggiore we cross into Switzerland to visit the impressive Eisenhut Botanical Garden and nursery.
 An insubric climate, acid soil and sunny cold winters enable the rich variety of plants found in the region to thrive.

-The first few days are spent on Lake Como at the delightful, family-run Hotel Florence in the lakeside village of Bellagio, overlooking Lake Como and the mountains.
-We then transfer to the very comfortable Hotel Cannero on the quiet Maggiore lakeside, run by Signora Gallinotto and her family to a very high standard.
+The first few days are spent on Lake Como at the delightful, family-run Hotel Firenze in the lakeside village of Bellagio, overlooking the beautiful lake and snow-capped mountains.
+We then transfer to the very comfortable Hotel Cannero on the beautiful Maggiore lakeside, run by Signora Gallinotto and her family to a very high standard.

 Gardens of Provence is our featured French Garden Tour this year.
 The gardens are all privately owned and rarely visited; leading designers were involved in the creation of the gardens ingeniously planting amongst pencil cypress, olive trees and rows of lavender.
 Hotel La Mirande in Avignon is an exceptional hotel and a perfect base for us.

 A particularly good selection of private gardens in Provence, created by leading local landscape designers, has been chosen for this tour.
-Those in the Luberon are influenced by Nicole de Vesian’s style including a visit to her personal garden La Louve.
-Farmhouse or mas gardens are featured around Les Alpilles restored by local designers.
-An impressive Land Art designed garden near Eygalières at the foot of Les Alpilles designed by Alain David Idoux, a pupil of de Vésian.
+Those in the Luberon are influenced by the late Nicole de Vésian, who created her personal garden, La Louve, in Bonnieux.
+We visit an impressive Land Art garden near Eygalières at the foot of Les Alpilles designed by Alain David Idoux, a pupil of de Vésian.
 In addition we discover gardens created by Dominique Lafourcade, an influential designer from St Rémy de Provence.

-Cypress trees, country roads lined with majestic plane trees, olive trees and vines, with the backdrop of craggy limestone hills or forested mountains are just part of the superb Provence landscape.
-The climate is a challenge with hot summers, the fierce Mistral blowing down the Rhone valley, lack of water, and even cold winters.
-The gardens are stunning.
+Cypress trees, country roads lined with majestic plane trees, olive trees and vines, all against a backdrop of craggy limestone hills or forested mountains, are just part of the superb Provence landscape.
+The climate is challenging: Hot summers with the fierce Mistral blowing down the Rhône valley, a lack of water, and even cold winters.
+Yet the gardens are stunning.

-We are based in Avignon in a most gracious, beautifully restored hotel just behind the Palais des Papes.
+Our base for the tour is a most gracious, beautifully restored hotel just behind the Palais des Papes in Avignon.
 Hotel La Mirande, originally built in the eighteenth century, is family owned and managed.
-Renowned for its gastronomic restaurant, seasonal local dishes are produced by the head chef, Jean-Claude Aubertin, and team.
+It is renowned for its gastronomic restaurant where seasonal local dishes are produced by the head chef and his team.